richardkorneisel/React-Dog-App/README.md

 ## Overview

 We will be making our previous [dog-api-hw](https://git.generalassemb.ly/sei-nyc-pandas/dog-api-hw) in React.
-For this exercise think about what changes we might need to make for this.
-Where were our api calls made previously and where are they made in a React app?
-How do we want to break apart our components?
+For this exercise, think about what changes we might need to make to go from Vanilla JS to React.

+Where were our api calls made previously and where should they made in a React app?
+How do we want to divide the pieces of our app into components?

 Refer back to HTML in your previous dog-api-app to get ideas for the JSX in this new app.
 This time around, you can have some freedom with how you wish to style your app.

 ## Set Up